 - Civic tech

 - Learning to code

 - Leveling up as a coder and/or technologist

 - Work / Life balance

 - Open Source (e.g. building sustainable open source practices, getting started in open source)

 Where am I speaking next and what's my availability.

-My next confirmed speaking commitment is as a keynote at PyCon Spain in October 2018.
-Conferences more than 100 miles away from Chicago, Illinois I'm open to speaking at starting January 2019.
+My next confirmed speaking commitment is as a keynote at PyCon Sweden in December 2018.
+Conferences more than 100 miles away from Chicago, Illinois I'm open to speaking at starting March 2019.

 I am available to speak in English, y sí español también.
 Hablo español, pero por favor dime si quieres una charla en español.
 Todavía necesito practicar.